 Conclusion

-While Aerogel is a good option for insulation, you need to keep its drawbacks in mind to make a fair and reasonable decision.
+While aerogel is a good option for insulation, you need to keep its drawbacks in mind to make a fair and reasonable decision.